jmico/beekeeper/README.md

 Beekeeper applications use two config files to define how clients, workers and brokers connect to each other.
 These files are looked for in ENV `BEEKEEPER_CONFIG_DIR`, `~/.config/beekeeper` and then `/etc/beekeeper`.
-File format is relaxed JSON, which allows comments and trailings commas.
+File format is relaxed JSON, which allows comments and trailing commas.

 The file `pool.config.json` defines all worker pools running on a host, specifying which logical bus should be used and which services it will run.
 For example: